yoo2001818/static-site-index/doc/structure.md

 over again for specified columns.
 But that's really simple to implement, if the array is sorted in order.
 Otherwise, quicksort in the memory!

-## Strategies
+## Task
-The indexes can perform following strategies to execute the query.
-Each strategy acts like a pipe - It may be a good idea to make each strategy as a Node.js stream - but that means other environments can't use the system.
+The indexes can perform strategies to execute the query.
+Each task acts like a pipe - It may be a good idea to make each task as a Node.js stream - but that means other environments can't use the system.
 Async generators seems to be a good choice for now.

-A strategy has zero to multiple inputs, and a single output.
+A task has zero to multiple inputs, and a single output.
 It can directly read values from the indexes, or read input and process them.

+### Load Task
+Loads requested data from the primary key index.
+It may be requested as an input, or as a config.

+### Range Task
+Loads the range from the index.
+Bottom / Top keys can be specified.

+### Merge Task
+Merges two or more as a index.
+Returns them in an order, as long as inputs are all sorted.
+Sorting function must be provided in the config.

+### Sort Task
+Holds all the values until all inputs are drained, then returns sorted output.
+Extremely inefficient, yet required.
+Sorting function must be provided in the config.

+### Filter Task
+Filters the values according to the function.

+### Dedupe Task
+Dedupes the values according to the "wanted" keys - if the tuple is already registered on the hashmap, it simply ignores that value.

+It may use probabilistic algorithm to reduce the memory load.